-ACHIEVING STOCKHAM'S FUTURE
+ACHIEVING HORDVILLE'S FUTURE

 Successful community plans have the same key ingredients: "2% inspiration and 98% perspiration."
-This section of the plan contains the inspiration of the many village, county officials and residents who have participated in the planning process.
+This section of the plan contains the inspiration of the many village officials and residents who have participated in the planning process.
 However, the ultimate success of this plan remains in the dedication offered by each and every resident.

 There are numerous goals and objectives in this plan.
-We recommend reviewing the relevant goals during planning and budget setting sessions to determine projects needing to be undertaken during the course of the fiscal year.
+We recommend reviewing the relevant goals during planning and budget setting sessions to determine what projects may need to be undertaken during the course of the fiscal year.